markround/tiller/README.md

 ### HTTP plugins
 These allow you to retrieve your templates and values from a HTTP server.
 Full documentation for this plugin is available in [README-HTTP.md](README-HTTP.md)

+### Consul plugins
+These allow you to retrieve your templates and values from a [Consul](https://consul.io) cluster.
+Full documentation for this plugin is available in [README-consul.md](README-consul.md), and there's also a blog post with a walk-through example at [http://www.markround.com/blog/2016/05/12/new-consul-plugin-for-tiller](http://www.markround.com/blog/2016/05/12/new-consul-plugin-for-tiller).

 ### ZooKeeper plugins
 These allow you to store your templates and values in a [ZooKeeper](http://zookeeper.apache.org) cluster.
 Full documentation for this plugin is available in [README-zookeeper.md](README-zookeeper.md)